awsdocs/aws-php-developers-guide/doc_source/kms-example-grants.md

 }
 ```

-## Revoke a Grant<a name="revoke-a-grant"></a>
+## Revoke a grant<a name="revoke-a-grant"></a>

-To revoke a grant to an AWS KMS CMK, use the [RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html) operation\.
+To revoke a grant to an AWS KMS key, use the [RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html) operation\.
 You can revoke a grant to explicitly deny operations that depend on it\.

  **Imports**